 Step 5: Confirm Translated Files Were Sent to the Right Location

-• The structure matches what your software expects
+- The output path matches what your software expects

 Step 6: Check the Translation Quality Score in PTC

-Before you deploy the translations, check your PTC dashboard for the translation quality score.
+Before you start using the translations, check your PTC dashboard for the translation quality score.
 PTC may ask for clarification in cases like:

 Responding to questions and suggestions from PTC lets you: